Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 ### Deployment model

-To further enhance the system's reliability, deploying the Governance Application and the Cluster API Application on separate machines is recommended.
+To further enhance the system's reliability, deploying the Governance Application and the Klaw Cluster API Application on separate machines is recommended.
 This setup minimizes the risk of both applications being affected by a single point of failure.